-In memory of John, I posted articles on ORWELL TODAY and listened to his last radio interview -- given two days before he was shot -- and songs from DOUBLE FANTASY, the album he'd just released after five years in recluse.
+In memory of John, I posted articles on ORWELL TODAY and listened to his last radio interview (given two days before he was shot) and to songs from DOUBLE FANTASY, the album he'd just released after five years in recluse.
 Scanned below is my copy of that LP.

 listen Just Like Starting Over, John Lennon

 I remember exactly where I was, not only when I heard John Lennon had been shot -- but also where I was the first time I heard his voice coming over the radio singing JUST LIKE STARTING OVER.
 I was on my knees washing the kitchen floor in the little old house we'd just bought.
 I sat up and listened, trying to discern if it was really him, and then the DJ came on saying "that was John Lennon singing his new release -- JUST LIKE STARTING OVER.

 John Lennon was back!
 He was starting over!

 Then, not many weeks later, I came home around 9pm (midnight New York time) from seeing the movie GALLIPOLI at the theatre, and my husband, watching TV, said "John Lennon's been shot -- he may be dead".

 Once again, I couldn't believe my ears.
 And once again -- like when they killed JFK and Bobby -- I glued myself to the TV and cried and cried and cried.